gus-ant/gus-ant/README.md

 - 👋 Hi, I’m @gus-ant
 - 👀 I’m interested in python and aeronautics
 - 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me @sheik.gustav
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I love Butterflies🦋

 <!---
 gus-ant/gus-ant is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.